sxyazi/yazi/docs/keymap.md

 - tab_switch

   - `n`: Switch to the tab at position n, starting from 0.
-  - `relative`: Switch to the tab at a position relative to the current tab.
+  - `--relative`: Switch to the tab at a position relative to the current tab.
 The value of n can be negative when using this parameter.

 - tab_swap

   - `n`: Swap the current tab with the tab at position n, where negative values move the tab forward, and positive values move it backward.

-Tasks
+### Tasks

 - tasks_show: Display the task manager.

 ## tasks

-TODO
+- close: Hide the task manager.
+- arrow:
+  - `-1`: Move the cursor up 1 line.
+  - `1`: Move the cursor down 1 line.
+- cancel: Cancel the task.

 ## select

-TODO
+- close: Cancel selection.
+  - `--submit`: Submit the selection.
+- arrow
+  - `n`: Move the cursor up or down n lines.
+Negative value for up, positive value for down.

 ## input

-TODO
+### Normal mode

+- close: Cancel input.

+  - `--submit`: Submit the input.

+- escape: Cancel visual mode and enter normal mode.
+- insert: Enter insert mode.

+  - `--append`: Insert after the cursor.

+- visual: Enter visual mode.
+- move: Move the cursor left or right.

+  - `n`: Move the cursor n characters left or right.
+Negative value for left, positive value for right.

+- backward: Move to the beginning of the previous word.
+- forward: Move to the beginning of the next word.

+  - `--end-of-word`: Move to the end of the next word.

+- delete: Delete the selected characters.
+  - `--insert`: Delete and enter insert mode.

+### Insert mode

+- close: Cancel input.

+  - `--submit`: Submit the input.

+- escape: Cancel insert mode and enter normal mode.
+- backspace: Delete the character before the cursor.